DCAN-Labs/dicom-harpooner/README.md

 ## Use
 ### Starting the App
+- The application requires a virtual environment, so run `source venv/bin/activate`
-- to start the application `python manage.py runserver <Your preferred port: eg 8888>`
+- To start the application, run `python manage.py runserver <Your preferred port: eg 8888>`
-- Open a webrowser and navigate to localhost:<Your preferred port>/dicoms/search
+- Open a web browser and navigate to `localhost:<Your preferred port>/dicoms/search`
 ### Locating Subjects/Sessions (Search Page)
 ![search page](images/search.png)
 - Then type in your sub-ID, and any other project information to help find your subjects